BeagleBoom/DevicePortal/README.md

 # DevicePortal
-The BeagleBoom Device Portal for handling the oAuth authentification process through a mobile device
+The BeagleBoom Device Portal handels the oAuth authentification process by using TLS authentification and oAuth access token redirection.